 Theme Class number of times Description Introduction 1 The hydrologic cycle and the hydrological processes are explained.
 The physical process of the surface flow and its numerical modeling method Surfaceflow 2 are described.
 The basic equations of the surface flow and the numerical simulation methods are explained.
 The physical process of the streamflow routing and its numerical modeling Streamflow routing 2 method are described.
 The basic equations of the streamflow routing and the numerical simulation methods are explained.
-Channel network and watershed modeling 1 Numerical representations of channel networks and catchments are explained.
-Distributed hydrological model 5 A physically-based distributed hydrological model is described, which is constructed with numerical representations of channel networks and catchments.
+Channel network and 1 watershed modeling 1 Numerical representations of channel networks and catchments are explained.
+Distributed A physically-based distributed hydrological model is described, which is 5 constructed with numerical representations of channel networks and hydrological model catchments.
 Climate change and 1 Data analysis of the latest GCM simulation is presented and the impact of hydrologic cycle 1 climate change on the hydrologic cycle is discussed.
 The physical process of the evapotranspiration and its numerical modeling Evapotranspiration 2 method are described.
 The basic equations of the evapotranspiration and the numerical simulation methods are explained.
-Feedback of study 1 Foodbook of study ashiovement is conducted achievement 1 Feedback of study achievement is conducted.
+Feedback of study 1 achievement 1 Feedback of study achievement is conducted.

-【Textbook】 Handouts are distributed at each class.
+[Textbook] Handouts are distributed at each class.